Pallavi-Patil6/medbot/README.md

-# MedNexus - AI Medical Assistant
+# MedBot - AI Medical Assistant

-MedNexus is a web-based AI medical assistant system designed for small clinics to streamline symptom intake, diagnosis, prescription generation, and medicine recognition from images.
+MedBot is a web-based AI medical assistant system designed for small clinics to streamline symptom intake, diagnosis, prescription generation, and medicine recognition from images.

 ## Features